valadaptive/ntsc-rs-website/src/docs/building-from-source.md

 ```
 You may need to close and reopen your terminal after this.

+## Install rust-bindgen's requirements (OpenFX only)

+If you want to build the OpenFX plugin, you'll need to [install some dependencies for the rust-bindgen tool to work](https://rust-lang.github.io/rust-bindgen/requirements.html).

+If you're not building the OpenFX plugin, you can ignore this part.

 ## Clone the repository

 Make sure to include submodules when cloning the repository if you want the OpenFX plugin to build properly: